 Also, consider where this persona spends time online and how they research products.
 Include what social channels they use, how often, and at what times during the day they're most active What publications do they read online such as Forbes, Inc., or Fast Company?
 All of this will help determine where to distribute your quality, targeted content and helps you find influencers of your personas.

 To help enable the sales team, marketers should include them in the persona creation process and update them as they change.
 Sales can be instrumental while editing and creating these target clients because they spend the most time facing customers.
 Collaborate with sales reps, so they know the language each persona uses.
 Understanding your buyer personas will help sales effectively speak to each buyer's problems and present the perfect solution, or opportunity.
 Include a sample elevator pitch that the sales team has created and some marketing messages in your buyer persona template to round it out.

 The perfect buyer persona isn't created overnight, or during an end-of-the-year panic.
 They require extensive research and constant updating.
 There are multiple ways to research and gain insight to develop realistic and helpful buyer personas, but remember assumptions without adequate research will halt your inbound efforts in its tracks.
 As a marketer, it's important to be constantly developing, analyzing, and improving to your buyer personas.
-Now that you're an expert on creating your personas get to know the buyer's journey, another critical component of successful content creation and inbound campaigns in our free eBook below.
+Now that you're an expert on creating your personas get to know the buyer's journey, another critical component of successful content creation and inbound campaigns in our free eBook, specific to selling more building materials to end users, below.